kaarel-toomet/games/uwu749/README.md

   directly handle it, the game relies on a short shellscript that revolves around 'xdotool' (X11-specific).
 If xdotool is found and reports valid screen size, this is used as the size of the active screen.
-Otherwise pygam full screen size is used, which may be wrong on multiple monitors.
+Otherwise pygame full screen size is used, which may be wrong on multiple monitors.